Call Us: (310) 798-9154

 How LA’s New Rent Stabilization Formula Could Impact Rental Income in Redondo Beach, Manhattan Beach, Hermosa Beach & Beyond

-If you own rental property in Los Angeles or anywhere in the South Bay—Redondo Beach, Manhattan Beach, Hermosa Beach, Torrance—you’ve likely already heard discussions about the City of LA’s latest vote impacting rent increases for rent-stabilized (RSO) units.
+The recent LA rent cap update is creating new questions for property owners across Los Angeles and the South Bay.
+If you own rental property in Los Angeles or anywhere in Redondo Beach, Manhattan Beach, Hermosa Beach, or Torrance, you’ve likely heard discussions about the City of LA’s latest vote impacting rent increases for rent-stabilized (RSO) units.

 As someone who has been in property management since the 1990s, one thing I’ve learned is this: regulatory changes never slow down—and they rarely get simpler for housing providers.